microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/DataverseLink/FabricWorkshop/readme.md

-# Dynamics 365 finance and operations apps

-## Hands on Lab

-Link to Fabric from Dynamics 365 finance and operations apps
+# Hands-on Lab: Link to Fabric from Dynamics 365 finance and operations apps

 # Table of Contents
 1. [Objective](#objective)